 It is also known as an open-cell foam and is applied to the interior wall cavity to provide an air-sealing barrier and continuous insulation.
 Low-density SPF has an open-cell structure that allows flexibility to the hardened foam and remains soft after application.
 The large, open-cell structure increases the ability of the SPF to continue providing insulation as the structure settles and shifts over time.
 However, while it acts as an air-barrier, low-density SPF is permeable to moisture and vapor thus only used to seal wall cavities during construction.
 It also offers heat insulation and seals airflow caused by plumbing vents, wiring holes, cracks, seams, and joints.

-Frueh Construction professionals at Fargo, ND are vetted and well-equipped to apply different types of Spray Foam Insulation (SPF) on commercial buildings.
+Frueh Construction professionals in Fargo, ND are vetted and well-equipped to apply different types of Spray Foam Insulation (SPF) on commercial buildings.
 You just need to reach us at 701-693-5765 to discuss more details and schedule an appointment.